exoplatform/onlyoffice/README.md

     sudo docker run -i -t -d -p 80:80 onlyoffice/documentserver

+The `documentserver` version `5.0.5.26` is confirmed to work.

 The Document Server needs only port 80 by default, but you also can run in on HTTPS.
 Follow its guides for more detailed setup.

-To check you have running Document Server successfuly, open a page on its address [http://DOCUMENT\_SERVER\_HOST/OnlineEditorsExample/](http://localhost/OnlineEditorsExample/), it will show you simple demo page where you can upload a document, or use their sample, and try to edit online in your browser.
+To check you have running Document Server successfuly, open a page on its address [http://DOCUMENT\_SERVER\_HOST/](http://localhost//), it will show you a "Document Server is running" page.
 After you'll see it works well, you are ready to install the add-on in eXo Platform.

 ### eXo Platform Add-on
 After you successfuly installed ONLYOFFICE™ Document Server, you need install Onlyoffice add-on to eXo Platform server.
 It should be Platform version 4.3 or higher.